Simon Lundmark

-Simon Lundmark (born 8 October 2000) is a Swedish professional ice hockey defenceman currently playing for the Manitoba Moose of the American Hockey League (AHL) as a prospect to the Winnipeg Jets of the National Hockey League (NHL).
+Simon Lundmark (born 8 October 2000) is a Swedish professional ice hockey defenceman currently playing for the Syracuse Crunch of the American Hockey League (AHL) as a prospect to the Tampa Bay Lightning of the National Hockey League (NHL).

 Playing career

 Lundmark was selected 51st overall by the Winnipeg Jets in the 2019 NHL Entry Draft.
 He was signed by the Jets to a three-year, entry-level contract on 9 April 2021.
+Lundmark played the entirety of his contract in the AHL with the Jets AHL affiliate, the Manitoba Moose.

+Following his fourth season within the Jets organization, Lundmark left as a free agent and was signed to a two-year, two-way contract with the Tampa Bay Lightning on 1 July 2025.